Hermann Göring: End of the war

 The telegram was intercepted by Bormann, who convinced Hitler that Göring was attempting a coup.
 Bormann argued that Göring's telegram was not a request for permission to act as Hitler's deputy, but a demand to resign or be overthrown.
 Bormann also intercepted another telegram in which Göring directed Ribbentrop to report to him if there was no further communication from Hitler or Göring before midnight.
 Hitler sent a reply to Göring—prepared with Bormann's help—rescinding the 1941 decree and threatening him with execution for high treason unless he immediately resigned from all of his offices.
 Realising his situation was untenable, Göring duly resigned.
 Afterwards, Hitler (or Bormann, depending on the source) ordered the SS to place Göring, his staff and Lammers under house arrest at Obersalzberg.
 Bormann made an announcement over the radio that Göring had resigned for health reasons.

 By 26 April, the complex at Obersalzberg was under attack by the Allies, so Göring was moved to his castle at Mauterndorf.
 In his last will and testament, Hitler expelled Göring from the party, formally rescinded the decree making him his successor and upbraided Göring for "illegally attempting to seize control of the state".
 He then appointed Karl Dönitz, the Navy's commander-in-chief, as president of the Reich and supreme commander of the armed forces.
 Hitler and his wife, Eva Braun, committed suicide on 30 April 1945, a few hours after a hastily arranged wedding.
 Göring was freed on 5 May by a passing Luftwaffe unit and made his way to the U.S. lines in hopes of surrendering to them rather than to the Soviets.
-He was taken into custody near Radstadt on 9 May by elements of the 36th Infantry Division of the US Army.
+He was taken into custody near Radstadt on 9 May by elements of the 36th Infantry Division of the United States Army.
 (Note: Upon being captured by American soldiers, Göring immediately asked to be taken before Eisenhower.
 He hoped to be treated as a "spokesman for Germany".)
 This move likely saved Göring's life; Bormann had ordered him executed if Berlin had fallen.
 On 10 May, US Air Forces commander Carl Spaatz, along with Lieutenant General Hoyt Vandenberg and Spaatz's special consultant Bruce Campbell Hopper, conducted an interrogation of Göring at the Ritter School in Augsburg, Germany.